I love my iPhone.

 The Seiko Astron also has a perpetual calendar that is accurate up to February 2100 (feel free to start fretting about Y2.1K).

-That is when my oldest son will graduate from high school.
 On that day, I plan to pass this watch down to him as a graduation gift and family heirloom.

 I don’t know how timekeeping technology will evolve by then, but there is one thing that I am sure of.